poem-web/poem/README.md

 ### Deployment

-If you want a quick and easy way to deploy your Poem app, you can use [shuttle](https://github.com/shuttle-hq/shuttle), a Rust-native cloud development platform that allows deploying of Poem apps for free.
+As an option for deploying your Poem apps, you can use [shuttle](https://github.com/shuttle-hq/shuttle), which lets you deploy your Poem app for free.
+An example to get started can be found here: [hello-world Poem](https://docs.shuttle.rs/guide/poem-examples.html#hello-world)

 ## Contributing